For printable PDF versions of the forms, please use the buttons below:

 Refinement of these criteria by the Teaching Community is an important part of the process as our organization grows and matures.
 The refined criteria represent a guide for future teachers.
 The criteria also serve to facilitate the mentoring process between previously approved teachers and their Teacher Trainee.

 In the craniosacral therapy community, the terms Biodynamic Craniosacral Therapy and Craniosacral Biodynamics are used interchangeably.
 Biodynamic Craniosacral Therapy will be used throughout this document.

 The fundamental principle we follow in the BCTA/NA is the Breath of Life and the unfoldment of the creative impulse as a potency both in our individual students and the organization as a whole.
 To that end, the Teaching Community is dedicated to:

 - holding the teacher-student relationship as primary,

-- creating highly competent practitioners of biodynamic craniosacral therapy
+- creating highly competent practitioners of biodynamic craniosacral therapy,

 - promoting study and research that supports our understanding of the Breath of Life — the mystery of the Divine found in and around each of us that creates our unique incarnation.

-In the sections below, each of the BCTA/NA criteria are discussed in detail.
+In the sections below, each of the BCTA/NA criteria is discussed in detail.
 These are intended to be met in keeping with the spirit of the criteria while allowing the mentor to create some variation as needed.
 The teacher’s understanding of the Standards for Practitioner Competencies of the BCTA/NA is an integral part of the skills necessary to convey the standards to students.
-Teachers of biodynamic craniosacral therapy maintain a set of goals based on the unity of mind, body and spirit as experienced in the present moment.
+Teachers of biodynamic craniosacral therapy maintain a set of goals based on the unity of mind, body, and spirit as experienced in the present moment.

 These goals are to: